Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

-\begin{prob}[Energy-maximized feature unlearning] \end{prob} Finally, from the perspective of conditional probability estimation, for a given $Y$ and event $A_Y \in \mathcal{B}_Y$, it is natural to maximize the energy (or equivalently, the $L^2$ norm) of the conditional probability $\mathbbm{P}(\{Y \in A_Y\}|\hat{Y})$.
-Here, a larger $L^2$ norm of the conditional probability indicates a more precise prediction of the event $\{Y \in A_Y\}$ based on the information provided by $\hat{Y}$.
+\end{prob} Finally, from the perspective of conditional probability estimation, for a given $Y$ and event $A\in\mathcal B_{\mathcal Y}$, it is natural to maximize the energy (or equivalently, the $L^2$ norm) of the conditional probability $\mathbb{P}(\{Y \in A\}|\hat{X},Z)$.
+Here, a larger $L^2$ norm of the conditional probability indicates a more precise prediction of the event $\{Y \in A\}$ based on the information provided by $\hat{X}$.